 |Socket Mobile CHS 7Ci||1D||Bluetooth|

-Follow these steps to connect a supported Socket Mobile bluetooth scanner:
+If you don't want to use the Socket Companion app to setup the scanner, follow these steps to connect a supported Socket Mobile bluetooth scanner:

 To reset the connection or to enable pairing mode you can press power and trigger button at the same time for the iPad to connect to the scanner again.